wreulicke/patchr/README.md

-# go-cli-template
+# patchr

-This is my repository template for cli tool in go.
+This is patch tool using comment directive.

 ## Installation